 - Limit the time you use social media.
 Set a timer in your phone which will help in keep reminding you that you must stop now.

 - Try to go outside and socialize with your friends and family members.
 Spend some quality time with them or join a fitness or sports club and do some sports or workouts.
 This will keep you in shape and healthy.

 These methods will take some time to have an impact on your life, but they will definitely ensure that social media becomes a blessing for you and not a curse.

 In today’s world nearly everyone knows the pros and cons of internet and social media.
-You do not need to completely delete every social media account but there should be a balance in your life because in the end you are only responsible for your own deeds.
+You do not need to completely delete every social media account.
+There should be a balance in your life because in the end only you are responsible for your deeds.
 With a regulated usage you can really bear fruits provided by social media sites without wasting time or damaging your mental health.

 Also read: 3 industries that use fiber optics